caltechlibrary/springytools/README.md

 the unsanitized XML file.
 The problem characters appear as `^A, ^K, ^L, ^S, ^C, ^R`.
 These maybe non-UTF-8 characters embedded as UTF-8 when the rich text documents were pasted in via the LibGuides edit UI.
 My hunch is these were pasted in/imported from Word documents.
 Remove the offending characters allowed the export to parse successfully.
-These edits are distructive as some of the codes probably prepresent UTF-8 characters used in non-English European names or termonology.
+These edits are destructive as some of the codes probably represent UTF-8 characters used in non-English European names or terminology.